FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Introduction

 Stochastic games were defined by \citet{PNAS:Shapley53} in the early 1950s, and they constitute one of the most fundamental models of repeated games in the literature, which can capture very general scenarios; we refer the reader to \citep{mertens1981stochastic,neyman2003stochastic} for more details on different types of stochastic games and their definitions.
 Our FIXP-membership result establishes the FIXP-completeness of the problem for $n$-player games; for 2-player games, besides the FIXP-membership shown in \citep{SICOMP:EtessamiY10}, the authors also show that the problem is at least as hard as the Square Root Sum problem, defined therein; whether the 2-player problem is FIXP-complete is still an open question.
 Exponential or superexponential time algorithms for the 2-player problem were developed by \citet{hansen2011exact} and \citet{oliu2021new}.

 \paragraph{Cake cutting.} The cake cutting problem was introduced by \citet{Steinhaus1949} in the late 1940s and has since been studied extensively in the literature of mathematics, economics and computer science.
 The problem of finding an envy-free division was introduced by \citet{gamow1958puzzle} about a decade later.
 The existence of an envy-free division was shown in several proofs, but perhaps the most famous are those by \citet{AMM:Stromquist1980} and Simmons \citep{AMM:Su1999} that we mentioned earlier, which in fact guarantee the existence of contiguous divisions.
-The computational complexity of the approximate problem was considered by \citet{OR:DengQS2012} who proved a PPAD-completeness result for the case of general valuations, or more precisely the case of \emph{preferences} over the possible divisions.
+The computational complexity of the approximate problem was considered by \citet{OR:DengQS2012} who proved a PPAD-completeness result for the case of general continuous preferences, which is equivalent to the setting of very general valuations we consider here.
 As we explained earlier, our paper provides the first computational complexity results for the problem of finding an exact envy-free division.
 For the usual case of additive valuation functions (e.g., see \citep{brams1996fair,robertson1998cake}), the FIXP-hardness for exact equilibria, or even the PPAD-hardness for approximate equilibria is still a major open problem.

 In a related, but, in a sense, orthogonal line of work, several discrete protocols for finding an envy-free solution were proposed over the years, starting from the cut-and-choose protocol for 2 agents and the Selfridge-Conway protocol for 3 agents (e.g., see \citep{robertson1998cake}), leading to recent breakthrough results from the literature of computer science \citep{aziz2016discrete}.
 These protocols interact with the agents via a set of queries, in the so-called Robertson-Webb (RW) model (see \citep{woeginger2007complexity}).
 The RW model is not inherently a computational model, and RW queries can in fact return irrational points as answers.
 In that regime, the goal is to come up with a protocol that finds an envy-free solution using the smallest number of such queries possible.
 Even for the non-contiguous version, the discrepancy between the lower bound of \citet{procaccia2009thou} and the upper bound of \citet{aziz2016discrete} is astronomical.